-We ain’t building rockets here.
+We aren’t building rockets here.
 But we are building a ship of sorts, and a leaky hull means the cruise ship might not get you to that cabana sheltered rum drink you’ve been craving.
 Serving process in the Cayman Islands is subject to the strictures of the Hague Service Convention, regardless of which U.S. or Canadian venue is hearing the matter– in exactly the same way as service in England and Wales.
 Still an overseas territory, the United Kingdom has extended the Convention’s coverage to the Caymans.

 You’ve got three ways to go: